s3rvac/vim-syntax-redminewiki/README.md

 cd ~/.vim/bundle
 git clone git://github.com/s3rvac/vim-syntax-redminewiki.git
 ```
-If you do not want to use pathogen, you can always install the syntax file in
+If you do not want to use pathogen, you can install the syntax file by copying
-the normal way by copying the `syntax/redminewiki.vim` file to your
+the `syntax/redminewiki.vim` file to your `~/.vim/syntax` directory (if the
-`~/.vim/syntax` directory (if the directory does not exist, create it).
+directory does not exist, create it).

 Usage
 =====